microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 ## Conclusion

 The value of production tests, in general, and specifically Synthetic monitoring, is only there for particular engagement types, and there is associated risk and cost to them.
 However, when applicable, they provide continuous assurance that there are no system failures from a user's perspective.
-When developing a PaaS/SaaS solution, Synthetic monitoring is key to the success of service reliability teams, and they are becoming an integral part of the quality assurance stack of such highly available products.
+When developing a PaaS/SaaS solution, Synthetic monitoring is key to the success of service reliability teams, and they are becoming an integral part of the quality assurance stack of highly available products.

 ## Resources